aph138/shop/README.md

 # shop
-simple implementation of a online shop in Go with microservice architecture and gRPC
+simple implementation of a online shop written in Go with microservice architecture and gRPC